CodyCodes95/CodyPartington_T2A2/README.md

 There are many online marketplaces that facillitate the buying and selling of cars.
 These fill the needs of most buyers and sellers.
 Being someone who has a passion for modified cars, and having gone through the process of selling modified cars on these platforms multiple times, it is clear that the platforms available do not cater well to specialized vehicles.

+Although I it may not make sense for existing marketplace apps such as Carsales to focus on catering to modified car buyers and sellers as they make up a very small percentage of the overall used car market, there is space in the market for an app to serve the needs of these people.

 **R8.
 Why is it a problem that needs solving?**

 As a buyer interested in buying a modified car, it is hard to find what you're looking for on a regular car marketplace.
 As a seller using these platforms it's impossible to have your listing targeted to a buyer who would be interested in a modified vehicle.
 It is for this reason that a very little amount of modified car sales take place on popular marketplaces such as Carsales.